-Joseph Jaap's answer If not successful this time, landlord can give proper notice and file a new eviction.
-An eviction is a public record, even if the tenant wins or the case is dismissed, and can make it difficult to rent from a future landlord who checks the records.
-So try to work it out with landlord to avoid an eviction being filed.
+Joseph Jaap's answer Yes, landlord could file an eviction.
+It might get dismissed, but landlord can file it.
+If landlord files an eviction, that becomes a permanent court record, even if it later gets dismissed.
+That can make it difficult for you to rent from a future landlord who checks your name in the records.
+So try to work it out with landlord to avoid that problem.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.